 When you are sitting on a big stack, there are many ways to play your draws and many different scenarios in which you must adjust your strategy.
 Sitting on a short stack, there is only one way to go about your draws, and that’s playing them aggressively and hoping your opponents fold.
 If they don’t, you can always just get there.

-Hands like flush draws and open-ended straight draws are ideal candidates to check-raise all-in on the flop and look to maximize your fold equity.
+Hands like flush draws and open-ended straight draws are ideal candidates for checking-raise all-in on the flop, and you should look to maximize your fold equity.

 On the other hand, trying to play your draws passively, just calling bets, and then folding when you don’t get there is not the best idea, as you can increase your EV quite a bit by playing aggressively in these situations.